 The six main point colors of Ragdolls are seal, chocolate, blue, lilac, red, and cream.
 These colors can either be solid or shaded with Lynx (Tabby) markings, Tortie, or a combination of both, known as Tortie-Lynx.

-For every color, the breed standard states the same definition, that all points should be clearly defined along the face mask, ears, tail, legs, and feet.
+For every color, the breed standard states that all points should be clearly defined along the face mask, ears, tail, legs, and feet.

 1. Seal Point Ragdoll